 David established several prototype weapon development initiatives aimed at mitigating the impact of IEDs during Operation Iraqi Freedom.
 The resulting prototypes represented the first ever successful tactical employment of directed energy weapons.

 As the senior director for capabilities and concepts in the Office of the Deputy Undersecretary of the Navy for Policy from 2011 to 2015, David initiated and served as the executive secretary for the directed energy steering group, which was chartered by the undersecretary of the Navy to develop the Department of Navy vision, strategy, and roadmap for directed energy weapons.

 He also established and served as the executive secretary for both the Navy non-acoustic anti-submarine warfare steering group and the naval space board, chartered by the undersecretary of the Navy and the secretary of the Navy, respectively.

 Among other honors, David has received multiple Meritorious Civilian Service Awards, the Navy Distinguished and Superior Civilian Service Awards, and the Naval Sea Systems Command Scientist of the Year Award.

+In March 2018, David was elected president of the Board of Directors for the Directed Energy Professional Society.
 He holds a B.S., an M.S., and a Ph.D. from Old Dominion University, all in electrical engineering.